PDF(6.4 KB) View with Adobe Reader on a variety of devices

 The goal of a proxy is to be the middle man (proxy) between HTTP clients and HTTP servers.
-This specifically means that the Cisco Web Security Appliance (WSA), as a web proxy, will have two sets of TCP sockets per client request:
+This specifically means that the Web Security Appliance (WSA), as a web proxy, has two sets of TCP sockets per client request:

 How the WSA HTTP proxy obtains the client's request can be defined as one of two ways: Transparently or Explicitly.